Passengers violently ejected from seats on turbulent flight

 There had been turbulence before the abrupt drop and he was awake, bracing himself.

-"Then all of a sudden the plane dropped and went sideways," Szucs said.
-"And that's when the people who were strapped in flew, hit the ceiling."
+"Then all of a sudden the plane dropped and went sideways," Szucs said, and people who weren't strapped in "flew, hit the ceiling."

 He said the pilot came on the radio and said they didn't see the turbulence on radar and had "no warning this kind of air drop was going to happen."